seanbaxter/circle/peg_dsl/peg_dsl.md

 The AST overload of `peg_dsl_eval` lowers the AST to real code.
 There are three basic cases here:

 1. We've hit a NUMBER node.
 This is a textually-coded integer.
 We want to convert this to an integral constant, so we use [stol](https://en.cppreference.com/w/cpp/string/basic_string/stol) at compile time.
 We put the @meta token at the start of the expression to force its evaluation at compile time.
 1. We've hit an IDENTIFIER node.
 This needs to map to an actual object or parameter in our C++ code.
 We'll simply return `@expression(ast.token)`, which causes the token spelling to be lexed, parsed and translated as a C++ expression.
-The returned expression is an lvalue of the variable identified in the DSL text.
+The result object is an lvalue of the variable identified in the DSL text.
 1. We've hit a non-terminal.
 These include rules like EXPRESSION, TERM and FACTOR.
 They consist of sequences of other AST nodes, interspersed by operators with the same level of precedence.
 We'll need to fold this array together like a binary tree with left-associativity, and without the use of temporary variables for accumulation.
 Remember that the expression macro is modelling an expression--the only real statement we can have is a _return-statement_, the argument of which is detached and inserted semantically into the calling environment.
 There's no place inside an expression to declare a new object (although materialization may in effect create objects with temporary lifetimes), so we'll need to be a bit clever in how we lower these non-terminal nodes.

 ```cpp